 The fox spirits in Jade Empire have rather... pronounced... secondary sexual characteristics.
 They're a rather obvious expy of Huli Jing, a mythological race known for using sexuality to confuse and utterly screw with humans.

 Star Fox.
 Every prominent female character in the series when shown in full-body profile possesses breasts.
 Krystal is probably the most notable given the outfit she appeared in during her debut.

 Mrs. Boggy in Banjo-Kazooie.
 One of the most blatant of the game's many very inappropriate (and thus hilarious when discovered) hidden references/images, most of which are 100% more subtle than... those.
 They're at least completely covered, but just look at her running animation and make your own decision as to whether you're supposed to notice or not.

-Averted in Guild Wars 2 by the Charr females.
-One of the Anet Art Designers basically came out and said that the Charr Female were either going to lack breasts entirely, or they were going to have six
+In Guild Wars 2 the Charr females have no breasts, but one of the Anet Art Designers came out and said that the Charr Female were either going to lack breasts entirely, or they were going to have six.

 Sluggy Freelance hung a lampshade on this with the "Star Trek Adventure" where they meet an amazingly pneumatic Alien who is a male of his species.